bishnu-suyel/animals/README.md

-# Project title
+# Zoo/Animals

 This project is about the Zoo where the users can find the creatures based on the categories.
-There are animals, birds and fishes.
+Users find information about the different wildlife and pet creatures including animals, birds, insects and fishes.

 ## Technologies used